 - a.
 Objective.
-The objective of regular wage schedules is to provide a wage rate structure which reflects the overall pattern and level of wage rates prevailing in the wage area and provides pay distinctions in keeping with work distinctions.
-This objective is carried out where practical by establishing a straight payline that provides uniform cents-an-hour pay differentials for successive grades throughout the schedule.
-However, where a straight payline does not meet the prevailing rate requirement reasonably well, a payline is constructed which incorporates one or more turns, or elbows, as necessary to provide the best fit to the local rate structure. - b.
+The objective of regular NAF wage schedules is to provide a wage rate structure which reflects the overall pattern and level of wage rates prevailing in the wage area and provides pay distinctions in keeping with work distinctions.
+This objective is carried out where practicable by establishing a straight payline which provides uniform cents-an-hour pay differentials for successive grades throughout the schedule. - b.
 Developing proposed payline.
-The statistically computed trend lines are considered along with the following factors in developing the payline for a wage area: - (1) The desirable objective of a rate schedule providing uniform cents-an-hour pay differentials between successive grades; - (2) Relationship to the average wage rates for specific occupations represented in the survey jobs and having substantial Federal employment in an area; - (3) Current local labor market conditions in relation to principal occupations used by local installations. - c.
+The statistically computed trend lines are considered along with the following factors in developing the payline for a wage area: - (1) The desirable objective of a rate schedule providing uniform cents-an-hour pay differentials between successive grades; - (2) Relationship to the average wage rates for specific occupations represented in the survey jobs and having substantial NAF employment in an area; - (3) Current local labor market conditions in relation to principal occupations used by local installations; and - (4) The test of adequacy, 100 unweighted samples, must be applied to the finally selected payline. - c.
 Agency wage committee.
-For surveys of areas having local wage survey committees, and of interest to the agency wage committee, the agency wage committee considers the survey data, the local wage survey committee's report and recommendations, the statistical analysis and proposed pay schedules of agency staff, and any other pertinent material, and recommends wage schedules to the lead agency.
-The agency wage committee may recommend use of the wage line that it considers most appropriate for setting rates of pay. - d.
+For surveys of areas having local wage survey committees, and of interest to the agency wage committee, the committee considers the survey data, the local wage survey committee's report and recommendations, the statistical analysis and proposed pay schedules of agency staff, and any other pertinent material, and recommends wage schedules to the lead agency.
+The agency wage committee may recommend use of the wage line which it considers most appropriate for setting rates of pay. - d.
 Determining prevailing rates.
-The lead agency considers all information, analyses, and recommendations of the local wage survey committee or other local survey organizations, the agency's technical staff, and the agency wage committee (for surveys in areas of interest to it), and determines the prevailing rate payline for the wage area. - e.
+The lead agency considers all information, analyses, and recommendations of the local wage survey committee or other local survey organizations, the agency's technical staff and the agency wage committee (for surveys in areas of interest to it), and determines the prevailing rate payline for the wage area. - e.
 Recording basis for pay determination.
 The lead agency prepares a summary statement, for inclusion in the official survey file, of the analyses made and reasoning leading to its payline determinations.
 The summary statement: - (1) Provides full explanation for the exclusion of any data which were reported without question by the local survey organization;

-- (2) Explains reasons for any supplemental statistical analysis which excluded any acceptable survey data; - (3) Indicates the specific trend line computed under S5-10 which it used as the basis for its payline determination, including reasons therefore; - (4) States reasons for any departure from that trend line; and - (5) Describes fully its reasons for considering any data from outside the scope of the survey, the data used, how obtained, and the relative weight given to the data in making the payline determination.
+- (2) Explains reasons for any supplemental statistical analysis which excluded any acceptable survey data; - (3) Indicates the specific trend line computed under section S5-10 which it used as the basis for its payline determination, including reasons therefore; - (4) States reasons for any departure from that trend line; - (5) Describes fully its reasons for considering any data from outside the scope of the survey, the data used, how obtained, and the relative weight given to the data in making the payline determination.